-This guide describes the major tasks involved in configuring the Endeca Web Crawler and running it to gather source data from Web sites.
+This guide describes how to configure the Oracle Commerce Web Crawler and run it to gather source data from Web sites.

-It assumes that you are familiar with the concepts of the Endeca Content Acquisition System and the Endeca Information Transformation Layer.
+It assumes that you are familiar with the concepts of the Content Acquisition System and the Information Transformation Layer.